Word from the President of the Council of European Prosecutors (CCPE)

-It is a great honour and privilege for me to be elected President of the Consultative Council of European Prosecutors (CCPE) and I am very appreciative of the great support and confidence expressed by the Plenary members in me.
+It is a great honour and privilege to have been re-elected President of the Consultative Council of European Prosecutors (CCPE) at the Plenary meeting which took place in November 2017.
+I am very appreciative of/I am very grateful for the great support and confidence expressed in me by the Plenary members.

-The CCPE has now firmly established its position within the Council of Europe and Recommendation Rec(2000)19, on the Role of the Public Prosecution in the Criminal Justice System, remains the benchmark for all Council of Europe member states.
+The CCPE has now firmly established its position within the Council of Europe and Recommendation (2000)19 on the role of the public prosecution in the criminal justice system and remains the benchmark for all Council of Europe member states.

 The 12 adopted Opinions of the CCPE and Recommendation 2000(19) arethe relevant international standards that serve as clear reference points for public prosecution services.
 They reflect the considerable diversity of many different legal systems in Europe, whether/be they based on Common Law, and provide/as well as providing clear guidance and persuasive authority/rationale [TO1] as to how Prosecutors should go about their work.